How Does Cryptocurrency Work? (for Beginners)

 Below we simplify things to make a somewhat complex system easier to understand.
 Do a site search, Google search, or see the links below to learn more about specific concepts.

 What a new user needs to know: In terms of being a payment system, cryptocurrency is roughly the equivalent of using PayPal or a Debit Card, except the numbers on the screen represent decentralized digital currency instead of dollars.
 In terms of investment, cryptocurrency is more like trading stocks, as their values tend to fluctuate against the dollar often.
 All a new user needs to do is set up a Coinbase account or download Robinhood or Cash App to get started (although other platforms exist).
-With Coinbase and Robinhood users can buy, sell, send, receive, and store coins like Bitcoin, Ether, and Litecoin (Coinbase provides an all-in-one wallet, broker, and exchange service making them a one-stop-shop for new users, plus they have a big selection of coins).
-With Cash App users can buy, sell, send, receive, and store only Bitcoin (but there are fewer bells and whistles to figure out than with other platforms).
+With Coinbase and Robinhood, users can buy, sell, send, receive, and store coins like Bitcoin and Ether (Coinbase provides an all-in-one wallet, broker, and exchange service, making them a one-stop shop for new users, plus they have a big selection of coins).
+With Cash App, users can buy, sell, send, receive, and store only Bitcoin (but there are fewer bells and whistles to figure out than with other platforms).

 Cryptocurrency works a lot like bank credit on a debit card.
 In both cases, a complex system that issues currency and records transactions and balances works behind the scenes to allow people to send and receive currency electronically.
 Likewise, just like with banking, online platforms can be used to manage accounts and move balances.
 The main difference between cryptocurrency and bank credit is that instead of banks and governments issuing the currency and keeping ledgers, an algorithm does.

 What is cryptocurrency?
 Cryptocurrency is best thought of as digital currency (it only exists on computers).
 It is transferred between peers (there is no middleman like a bank).
 Transactions are recorded on a digital public ledger (called a “blockchain”).
 Transaction data and the ledger are encrypted using cryptography (which is why it is called “crypto” “currency”).
 It is decentralized, meaning it is controlled by users and computer algorithms and not a central government.
 It is distributed, meaning the blockchain is hosted on many computers across the globe.
 Meanwhile, cryptocurrencies are traded on online cryptocurrency exchanges, like stock exchanges.
-Bitcoin (commonly traded under the symbol BTC) is one of many cryptocurrencies; other cryptocurrencies have names like “Ether (ETH),” “Ripple (XRP),” and “Litecoin (LTC).”
-Alternatives to Bitcoin are called “altcoins.”
+Bitcoin (commonly traded under the symbol BTC) is one of many cryptocurrencies; other popular cryptocurrencies include “Ether (ETH)” and various altcoins that serve different purposes within the ecosystem.

 What is cryptocurrency mining?
 People who are running software and hardware aimed at confirming transactions to the digital ledger are cryptocurrency miners.
 Solving cryptographic puzzles (via software) to add transactions to the ledger (the blockchain) in the hope of getting coins as a reward is cryptocurrency mining.

 How does one obtain or trade cryptocurrency?
 Cryptocurrency can be obtained most of the same ways other types of currencies can.
-You can exchanges goods and services for cryptocurrency, you can trade dollars for cryptocurrencies, or you can trade cryptocurrencies for other cryptocurrencies.
+You can exchange goods and services for cryptocurrency, trade dollars for cryptocurrencies, or trade cryptocurrencies for other cryptocurrencies.
 Trading is generally done via brokers and exchanges.
-Brokers are third parties that buy/sell cryptocurrency, exchanges are like online stock exchanges for cryptocurrency.
+Brokers are third parties that buy/sell cryptocurrency; exchanges are like online stock exchanges for cryptocurrency.
 One can also trade cryptocurrencies directly between peers.
-Peer-to-peer exchanges can be mediated by a third party, or not.
+Peer-to-peer exchanges can be mediated by a third party or not.
 Please be aware that cryptocurrency prices tend to be volatile.
 One should ease into cryptocurrency investing and trading and be ready to lose everything they put in (especially if they invest in or trade alternative coins with lower market caps).
 See cryptocurrency investing tips.

 TIP: Like anything else in life, there are tax implications to trading or using cryptocurrency.
 Make sure you understand the tax implications.
 In short, you’ll owe money on profits (capital gains) and may owe sales tax or other taxes when applicable.
 Learn more about cryptocurrency and taxes.